tencentyun/intlcloud-documents/product_new/视频产品中心/云点播/控制台指南/视频审核_intl_en.md

 >?You need to initiate [video audit](https://intl.cloud.tencent.com/document/product/266/33892) in "Media Assets" to get the video audit result.

-2. Click **View Result** in the row of the desired video file to enter the "Audit Result" page.
+2. Click **View Result** in the row of the desired video file to go to the audit result page.
 ![](https://qcloudimg.tencent-cloud.cn/raw/fcf31a23f67809fbec7ded67a01f7be9.png)
 	- Content display: this page displays the task ID, video filename, source video file URL, intelligent audit result, human verification result, and the details of the intelligent audit result.
 	- Copy video information: you can copy the task ID, video filename, and source video file URL.